Carmineh/MuSe-Remix-Plugin/README.md

    > ✅ Example: `mycontract-hardhat.js`

 5. **Run the Test**
-   Run your tests as you normally would using your test framework.
+   Run the tests using the button and see the progress inside the plugin's console

 6. **View the Mutation Report**
    Once the test run is complete, open the `MuSe/results/report.html` file.